Arlington Medical Transcription Schools

 Northern Virginia Community College

 Northern Virginia Community College provides both vocational training programs for students looking for entry-level employment and two-year degree programs for students who want to transfer credits to a college or university.
 The school provides several learning centers and campuses, including a Medical Education Campus located about 12 miles from Arlington in Springfield, VA.
-There, students can enroll in a two-semester certificate program in medical transcription.
+There, students can enroll in two courses in medical transcription.